Mahlet2123/GebeyaHub_store/README.md

 ## Contributing

-Contributions to the Online Store project are welcome.
+Contributions to the GebeyaHub_store Online Store project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## License